 Fundraising services that claim to be free often have hidden drawbacks.
 Some are not transparent about fees, while others only let you keep the money you raise if you meet your goal.
 Remember—free does not necessarily mean effective.

 A trustworthy service will be able to reference success stories and be transparent about costs and why they charge them.
-Always research and vet any potential future fundraising partners to make sure you find the right fit.
+Always research and vet any potential future fundraising partners (and use these 7 questions to help) to make sure you find the right fit.

 4. Fundraisers That Aren’t Compliant with Local Regulations